vitormmatos/benchmark-js-runtimes/README.md

 ## Conclusion

-**Bun** had less latency, was able to handle more requests per second and transfer more bytes per second.
+**Bun** was overall superior,
+Deno was a close second
+Node was the worst in performance by a wide margin

 [node]: https://nodejs.org
 [deno]: https://deno.land